wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### kubectl CLI command keywords

-Below is a list of Kubernetes technical terms, so you can go quickly/directly to each:
+Below are Kubernetes technical terms listed alphabetically in one page, so you can go quickly/directly click to each:

 <a href="#Admission">Admission Control</a>,
 <a href="#Annotations">Annotations</a>,